lachlan2k/phatcrack/README.md

 #### Agents

-For each agent you want to enroll, visit the admin GUI, and create a new agent.
-Note down the generated API key, as this won't be shown again.
+To enroll an agent, visit the admin GUI, and click "Register Agent".
+The web interface will provide a script that you can run on the agent to enroll it.

-On each agent, you can manually set up the agent as follows:
+However, if you want to set up an agent manually, you can do so with the following commands.
+You will need to replace `REGISTRATION_KEY_FROM_SERVER_HERE` with the key from the server.

 ```sh
 # Create a user for the phatcrack agent